 Illumination profile correction

-To confidently compare photon counts across the images with fluorescent particles, a correction from the Gaussian illumination profile had to be performed (Supplementary Fig. 13ABC).
-The time-average of each movie was convolved with a Gaussian (σ = 30 pixels) to estimate the background illumination profile (Supplementary Fig. 13B).
-Each movie was then divided with its estimated background illumination profile to get the corrected set of movies (Supplementary Fig. 13C).
+To confidently compare photon counts across the images with fluorescent particles, a correction from the Gaussian illumination profile had to be performed (Supplementary Fig. 14a-c).
+The time-average of each movie was convolved with a Gaussian (σ = 30 pixels) to estimate the background illumination profile (Supplementary Fig. 14b).
+Each movie was then divided with its estimated background illumination profile to get the corrected set of movies (Supplementary Fig. 14c).
 Finally, to improve image contrast for subsequent particle identification, the movies were convolved with a Gaussian along the time axis (σ = 3 frames).

 Particle localization and signal extraction

 Localization of each particle was performed on an average representation of the time series since the particles are not moving.
-The x-y position of each fluorescent particle was determined by locating Gaussian shaped peaks of fluorescence with a certain size as described previously30,31,59,60.
+The x-y position of each fluorescent particle was determined by locating Gaussian shaped peaks of fluorescence on the darker background using the python plugin Trackpy30,31,59,60.
 The specific parameters used for localizing particles in Trackpy were set as diameter = 11 pixels, sep = 6 pixels while minmass is calculated as minmass = meanavgvideo · 0.4, where meanavgvideo is the mean average pixel value of the Gaussian and illumination corrected movie.

 Subsequently, the exact position is refined using a 2D Gaussian fit to the PSF.
 The baseline (called b) for the 2D Gaussian fit was used for background correction.
 After localization, the signal was integrated with a roi (region of interest) of 9 pixels in diameter in all 4000 frames and lastly corrected for local background variations by subtracting the background value found from Gaussian fitting to obtain a single background corrected trajectory as: